 6) Remember that the entire code section or rule must be quoted, even if you are only adding/amending/deleting one part of it.
 In other words, even if you are only amending subsection (b)(1) of Civil Code section 827, subsections (a), (b)(2)-(3), and (c) all must be part of the text of the resolution.
 If you are only amending a small part of a statute of substantial length (the summary judgment statute (CCP § 437c), for example), and want to seek a waiver of this requirement, please send your resolution to firstname.lastname@example.org with a description of what you are requesting (i.e., identify the sections being changed, and what sections you wish to omit from the resolution text).
 You must get a waiver in advance of your submission.
 Failure to do so will result in your resolution being returned to you to for corrections.
 See Section 4.5.6 of the Guide for Proponents.

-The Problem: Tell us what the problem is with the existing law (i.e., identify the nature, severity, and frequency of the undesirable consequences that result from existing law.).
-Please keep this section to 200 words or less.
+- The Problem: Tell us what the problem is with the existing law (i.e., identify the nature, severity, and frequency of the undesirable consequences that result from existing law.).

-The Solution: Tell us what your resolution does to address the Problem.
-Please keep this section to 300 words or less.
+- The Solution: Tell us what your resolution does to address the Problem.

 8) Since 2013, we have asked you to provide us with information about any current or past legislation (bills introduced into the legislature) or resolutions on the topic of your resolutions.
 If you don’t know, that’s OK, but please include anything you know or can find out.